 Do not visit an asymptomatic testing site if you have COVID-19 symptoms or if you were identified through contact tracing.
 Doing so may risk the health of others in the Northwestern community.

-All symptomatic testing for undergraduate students occur at Northwestern University Health Service (Searle Hall, 633 Emerson).
+All symptomatic testing for students occur at Northwestern University Health Service (Searle Hall, 633 Emerson).
 To schedule an appointment, please visit our website or call our office at 847-491-8100.

 Scheduling Your Test if You Have Symptoms